clojurists-together/clojuriststogether.org/resources/markdown/faq.md

 ## How do members help influence project selections?

 Every quarter before we select projects for a funding round, we send all our members a survey, asking for their feedback on what projects, tools, and areas of the Clojure ecosystem they think would benefit from being sponsored.

+## Who picks the winners?

+The Clojurists Together [board members](/team) look at the projects that applied for that quarter and each vote on which projects they think will be the best fit for what our members are looking for.
+You can see more about the process on our [open-source](/open-source) application page.

+## How do you decide on the structure of the grants?

+Currently the grant structure is:

+* Every three months
+* Fund two projects
+* $1,800/mo ($5,400/quarter)

+The paperwork required to administer the grants stays roughly the same even if the funding length or funding amount changes.
+At our current levels of support, funding more projects, or doing more frequent funding rounds would add more administrative overhead.
+However we are still interested in alternative funding models, if you have any ideas, please let us know.

 ## How can I upgrade or downgrade my membership?